kpdean/RED_OPS_Better/README.md

 Introduction
 ------------
-Autonomous transcoder for Redacted and Orpheus
+Autonomous transcoder for Redacted or Orpheus
----
+--

 red_ops_better is a script which automatically transcodes and uploads these files to Redacted or Orpheus.